 Waterway House commercial space

 Parking challenges have been addressed with a four-level parking garage that forms part of the District, and will add an additional 1 250 new parking bays to the area.
-The Dock Road Junction entrance is still undergoing construction so only the Alfred Road entrance is open.
+Parking can be access via the Alfred Road entrance and a well the Dock Road Junction entrance.
 When the parking garage is complete, the P4 level will be reserved for designated tenants.
 The parking at Waterway House is similarly reserved exclusively for tenants.

 The Canal District and its Battery Park are accessible to all visitors, of all ages, including wheelchair access from within the parking areas and the pedestrian walkway along the Canal.

 The newly developed park preserves the remnants of the old Amsterdam Battery, with the remaining fragment of the Battery retained along with the addition of an interpretation area for the public to illustrate its original scale and form.
 The park contains pedestrian walkways along the Canal, a piazza with paved walkways, benches, a grassed area and indigenous gardens to relax in – a landscaped public amenity for citizens of the city to enjoy.
-Other elements include a children’s play area, grassed and landscaped areas for recreational activities and a pavilion for hosting events and eateries and coffee shops.
+Other elements include grassed and landscaped areas for recreational activities and a pavilion for hosting events and eateries and coffee shops.
+Read More

 Theatre School Building

 The Waterfront Theatre School has occupied a grand historic building on Alfred Street for over two decades and will continue to bring life and activity into the newly configured district.